OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 ---
-title: What are actionable messages in Office 365? | Microsoft Docs
+title: What are actionable messages in Office 365?
 description: Actionable Messages enable you to take quick actions right from within Outlook.
 author: jasonjoh
 ms.topic: article